Early Release Of Superannuation for Major Dental

 We understand that finances and health are nearly impossible to separate.
 After all, health care costs money, and there are lots of other ‘fun’ things that you could be spending that money on.
 Keeping our priorities straight is a challenge, and it is essential to always prioritise your health.
 Without a healthy body, everything you’re working towards or looking forward too doesn’t mean much if you are unwell and cannot enjoy them.
 We all know that medical costs can be tough for a family to handle but keeping yourself healthy will prevent a lot of extra costs and problems later.

+Can you use Super for dental?
 As an option, you may be eligible for compassionate release of super to pay for necessary medical treatment or medical transport expenses for you or your dependant.
 (Please note that the eligibility of a family member is determined within the definitions provided by the Superannuation Industry (Supervision) Act 1993)

-Early Release of Super for Major Dental
+Early Release of Super for Dental Treatment

 You may be able to make an application through the Australian Tax Office (ATO) to access your existing funds held in your superannuation fund for your retirement.
 There are very limited circumstances when you can access your superannuation early.
 You may be allowed to withdraw some of your super on compassionate grounds, for unpaid expenses.
 This means that you have no other means of paying for these expenses.
 The amount of super you can withdraw is limited to what you reasonably need to meet the unpaid expense.